 A Networking or Application Platform?

-A service mesh is a software infrastructure that facilitates communications between microservices.
-It is used to control how different parts of a distributed application integrate with each other.
-This disassembles monolithic application architectures by allowing applications to be broken down into a collection of services that can be built, maintained, and improved independently of the
+A service mesh is a critical component of modern Application Platform architectures.
+It is a software infrastructure that facilitates communications between microservices, controlling how different parts of a distributed application integrate with each other.
+By disassembling monolithic application architectures, service mesh allows applications to be broken down into a collection of services that can be

 What is WAN Edge Infrastructure?